apache/paimon/docs/content/concepts/basic-concepts.md

 ## Partition

-Table Store adopts the same partitioning concept as Apache Hive to separate data.
+Paimon adopts the same partitioning concept as Apache Hive to separate data.

 Partitioning is an optional way of dividing a table into related parts based on the values of particular columns like date, city, and department.
 Each table can have one or more partition keys to identify a particular partition.